ARKADATAazk/ARKITEKT/TODO/02_MEDIUM/FEATURE_MidiGenerator.md

 ## Overview

-A next-generation MIDI pattern generator that extends RobU's MIDI Ex Machina with additional features, while extracting core algorithms into reusable arkitekt modules for use across apps (ItemPicker, TemplateBrowser, etc.).
+A next-generation MIDI pattern generator that extends MIDI Helix with additional features, while extracting core algorithms into reusable arkitekt modules for use across apps (ItemPicker, TemplateBrowser, etc.).

 ---